pedromzadeh/hopper/README.md

 # Processing a Simulation Run
 The `analysis` package defines all the post-simulation processing we need.
 It acts on the raw position trajectory to compute velocity and acceleration time series.
 It then creates an acceleration field in the xv- phase-space.
 We compute the acceleration footprint by averaging this field over thousands of simulations.
 Play with the notebook `processing/streams.ipynb` to generate paper figures!

+To generate Fig. 9 in the paper, you can run the `processing/response.ipynb` notebook.
+This requires you to first checkout the `diff_geoms` branch, which you do by issuing `git checkout diff_geoms`.

 > [!WARNING]
 > You must run the Jupyter notebook in the `conda` environment we created above since it needs the `analysis` package.
 See this [stackoverflow thread](https://stackoverflow.com/questions/39604271/conda-environments-not-showing-up-in-jupyter-notebook) for further instructions.